 All loans require qualified guarantors.
 If you (or your guarantors) meet some but not all of the criteria below, please check with us.
-We can sometimes make exceptions to certain eligibility requirements.
+We’re here to help, and we may be able to make exceptions to certain requirements.
+If you’re applying for a Pollak Student Loan, the guarantor requirements for that program are somewhat different, so be sure to check our Pollak Program FAQs.

 How many guarantors are needed?

 Who can act as a guarantor?

-The majority of guarantors must be permanent residents of Northern California.
-However, one guarantor may live elsewhere in the United States.
+The majority of the guarantors on each loan must be permanents resident of California.
+On loans with two or more guarantors, one guarantor may live elsewhere in the U.S.